erebe/crawler/README.md

 # Personnal Crawler

-I use this programm to give me an REST api for the different site that I follow I will automatically every 2 hour refresh every information
+I use this programm to give me an REST api/website homepage for the various sites that I read Crawl every x min for the informations

-Launching the program will create a webserver running on port 8086, I use it in synergy with nginx to offer an API from my server
+Launching the program will create a webserver running on port 8086, I use it in synergy with nginx to provide an homepage from my server

-I use firefox and a custom greasemonkey script to prettify the API :)

 - What to expect:
-    - track torrents (from eztv or ShowRss)
+    - track torrents (ShowRss)
-    - track Youtube channel
+    - track Youtube channel (API v3)
     - track SubReddit
     - track weather (from openweathermap)
     - track anime (from haruhichan)
+    - track Twitter (directly in the homepage)

 - What to expect next: (maybe)
     - tracking of looking for group